Order times are approximately 3-4 weeks as we are out in the garden!

 As potatoes are close relatives of tomatoes, the seed is treated in much the same way; processing and starting for example.
 So, start your tomato and potato bedding plants at the same time and plant them both outside when danger of frost is past.
 In the first year of growth, you will only get egg-sized potato tubers.
 If these are stored and planted the following spring, you will get full sized tubers.

-Our potato collection has cultivars with white, red, and purple skin, and white, yellow, and “blue” deep purple flesh, so you will get a number of combinations of these characteristics in your potatoes.
+Our potato collection has cultivars with white, red, and purple skin, and white, yellow, and “blue” deep purple flesh, so you MAY get a number of combinations of these characteristics in your potatoes.
+The list of varieties we have is as follows: Carlton, Red Bintje, Red Wagner, French Fingerling, Rose Fir Apple, Slovenian Crescent, Linzer Delikatesse, Terry's Potato, Belgian, Bleue de Perou, Green/Gold, Cariboo, Desiree.

 Carlton – white skin, white flesh, early, Canadian bred